Check out our open positions!

 5. Disclosures of Personal Information for a Business Purpose

-In the past 12 months, Griffis has disclosed the following categories of Personal Information for a business purpose:
+In the past 12 months, Griffis has disclosed the following categories of Personal Information, listed below, to the following categories of third parties for the following business purposes (as defined by the CCPA):

 6. Sales of Personal Information

-The CCPA provides consumers (California residents) with specific rights regarding their Personal Information.
+The CCPA provides consumers (California residents) with specific rights regarding their Personal Information subject to certain exceptions.
 This section describes your CCPA rights and explains how to exercise those rights.

 Deletion Request Rights

-You have the right to request that Griffis delete any of your Personal Information that we collected from you and retained, subject to certain exceptions.
-Once we receive and confirm your verifiable consumer request (see How to Exercise Your Rights), we will delete (and direct our service providers to delete) your Personal Information from our records, unless an exception applies.
+You have the right to request that Griffis delete your Personal Information that we collected from you and retained, subject to certain exceptions.

 How to Exercise Your Rights

-To exercise the access, data portability and deletion rights described above, please submit a verifiable consumer request to us by either:
+To exercise your rights described above, please submit a verifiable consumer request to us by either:

 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 The verifiable consumer request must:

-We cannot respond to your request to exercise your access, data portability and/or deletion rights if we cannot verify your identity or authority to make the request and confirm the Personal Information relates to you.
+We cannot respond to your request to exercise your rights if we cannot verify your identity or authority to make the request and confirm the Personal Information relates to you.

 Making a verifiable consumer request does not require you to create an account with us.
 However, we do consider requests made through your password-protected account sufficiently verified when the request relates to Personal Information associated with that specific account.